tango-controls/tango-kernel-followup/2021/2021-01-14/Minutes.md

 The first repositories who have announced a migration date are the following:

-- itango: migration planned on Thursday 20th January
+- itango: migration planned on Thursday 21th January
-- cppTango : migration planned on Thursday 20th January
+- cppTango : migration planned on Thursday 21th January
-- pytango: migration planned on Thursday 20th January
+- pytango: migration planned on Thursday 28th January

 Mateusz will help with pytango CI migration to gitlab-ci.
-Roberto Lopez(?) from Alba has already started some work on that topic.
+Alberto Lopez from Alba has already started some work on that topic.

 Sergi will ensure Mateusz, Anton and the new recruit are in touch to avoid duplication of the work.